 Statistical confidentiality is guaranteed under the Census and Statistics Act 1905 and the Australian Bureau of Statistics Act 1975.
 The ABS notifies the public through a note on the website when an error in data has been identified.
 The data is withdrawn, and the publication is re-released with the correct data.
 Key users are

-Timeliness: Collection interval/s: Patient Experience data are collected annually.
+Timeliness: Collection interval/s: Patient Experience data is collected annually.

-Data available: The data used for this indicator became available 22 November 2013 for 2012-13, 28 November 2014 for 2013-14 and 13 November 2015 for
+Data available: The 2014-15 data used for this indicator became available from 13

+November 2015.

-Referenced Period: July 2014 to June 2015 (2014-15 data); July 2013 to June
+Referenced Period: July 2014 to June 2015.